European Union and Transatlantic Relations

 |Background and Education|

-Erik Jones is Director of European and Eurasian Studies at the Paul H. Nitze School of Advanced International Studies.
+Erik Jones is Director of European and Eurasian Studies at the Paul H. Nitze School of Advanced International Studies of the Johns Hopkins University.
 He is also Senior Research Fellow at Nuffield College in Oxford, United Kingdom.
 Professor Jones teaches on topics in international and comparative political economy with a particular focus on Europe and the transatlantic relationship.

-Professor Jones is a frequent commentator on European politics and political economy whose contributions have been published in, among others, the Baltimore Sun, Boston Globe, Financial Times, International Herald Tribune, Philadelphia Inquirer, USA Today, and newspapers and magazines across Europe.
-He is also a regular columnist with E!Sharp.
+Professor Jones is a frequent commentator on European politics and political economy whose contributions have been published in, among others, Financial Times, New York Times, USA Today, and newspapers and magazines across Europe.
 He has written extensively on European monetary integration and macroeconomic governance and has been active in public debates about the European response to the global economic and financial crisis.
-Professor Jones is a contributing editor to the Institute for International and Strategic Studies journal Survival.
+Professor Jones is co-editor of Government and Opposition and he is a contributing editor to the Institute for International and Strategic Studies journal Survival.

 Jones is author of The Politics of Economic and Monetary Union (2002), Economic Adjustment and Political Transformation in Small States (2008), and, together with Dana Allin, Weary Policeman: American Power in an Age of Austerity (2012).
-He is editor or co-editor of more than twenty books or special issues of journals on topics related to European politics and political economy including The Oxford Handbook of the European Union (2012).
+His most recent book is a collection of short essays called The Year the European Crisis Ended (2014).
+He is editor or co-editor of more than twenty books or special issues of journals on topics related to European politics and political economy including The Oxford Handbook of the European Union (2012) and The Oxford Handbook of Italian Politics (2015).
 For a recent curriculum vitae including a full list of publications,

 see personal webpage